Mystery Fun House (video game)

 Mystery Fun House is a text adventure game written by Scott Adams, "Adventure 7" in the series released by Adventure International.
-The player explores a fun house explore to locate a set of secret plans, solving puzzles along the way.
+The player explores a fun house to locate a set of secret plans, solving puzzles along the way.
 Mystery Fun House was produced in only one week and was among the most difficult games in the series.

 A ZX Spectrum version was planned but never released.

 Gameplay

 Gameplay involves moving from location to location, picking up any objects found there, and using them somewhere else to unlock puzzles.
 Commands took the form of verb and noun, e.g. "Take Wrench".
 Movement from location to location was limited to North, South, East, West, Up and Down.

 The player of this game must navigate through a maze and a shooting gallery, charm a mermaid, and turn off a steam calliope that is so loud the player's instructions are misunderstood – a reference to the "Loud Room" in Zork I. In one room is a trampoline that the player can enter, deposit items, and then exit.
 The player can then carry the trampoline around, regardless of how much it is holding, thus extending one's carrying capacity indefinitely.
 Violent solutions to puzzles are discouraged by a gameplay feature which sees the player character ejected from the fun house by a bouncer whenever certain commands are typed.